Dysfunctional Family – Roles, Signs & Characteristics

 6. You are hard on yourself

-No matter what you do or achieve, you are your harshest critic and you always criticise yourself first.
-You think that anything which is wrong is inevitably your fault in some way, and you are hard on yourself for that.
+No matter what you do or achieve, you are your harshest critic, and you always criticise yourself first.
+You think that anything that goes wrong is inevitably your fault in some way.

-Even when it’s all smoothly sailing, you are always worried that something will go wrong, leading to a high level of anxiety.
+Even when it’s all smooth sailing, you are always worried that something will go wrong, leading to a high level of anxiety.
 Consequently, you are never able to enjoy yourself.

 8. You feel isolated and empty

-As a result of constant isolation, lack of emotional support as a child, you feel unfulfilled and empty.
+As a result of constant isolation or lack of emotional support as a child, you feel unfulfilled and empty.
 You constantly seek affection, and you are afraid to be alone.

 No matter how good your life is, you can always pinpoint something that is wrong, and you are dissatisfied.
 You feel like your efforts go unappreciated all the time.